muellners/research/src/content/fineract-common-deployment-issues.md

 date: 2021-04-28T06:02:35.149Z
 tags:
 - fineract
+- mifos x
-- deployment issues
+- apache fineract
+- deploying fineract 1.x
+- installation fineract 1.x
-- solutions
+- mifos installation
+- database error fineract 1.x
+- connection to server fineract 1.x
-- deployment-relevant info
+- fineract hosting
 ---

 _I worked on a public deployment instance of Apache Fineract and stabilized this deployment for a month.
 During this time, I faced a lot of issues.